 A. There are many opportunities that can be explored during sophomore year.
 These include:

-A. Each student is responsible for registering for and completing all of their appropriate requirements.
+Each student is responsible for registering for and completing all of their appropriate requirements.
 The Ross Registrar's Office will enroll students into their core courses each term based on section, but all other enrollment responsibilities (ECON 102, distribution, electives, etc.) fall on the individual student.
-A helpful tool in planning your semester-by-semester coursework is the Personal Development Plan (PDP) which you may remember working on during BBA Orientation.
-PDP templates can be found by scrolling down the Degree Requirements page and selecting the Degree Requirements Checklist and Planning Tool for Undergraduate BBA Students Admitted Fall 2014 or later.
+A helpful tool in planning your semester-by-semester coursework is the Personal Development Plan (PDP).
+You can download a blank PDP template by clicking here

 If at any time you have a concern regarding your schedule or fulfillment of requirements, be sure to contact your Ross Academic Advisor.